jonnymarshall/bambank/README.md

 - Have the ability to create a custom contact list (all Bambeuro users are listed as payees).
 - Have the ability to edit their account details after initial signup.
 - Have the ability to add to their balance (or withdraw their balance)
+- Have the ability to send fractions of a bambeuro (amount is rounded to nearest int)

 ## Testing:
 As the backend has been kept very basic, there are currently no tests for the application.